TrynkaLab/tglow-core/README.md

 1. Create a manifest with the wells to run to re-use later as a nextflow channel
 2. Read the files from /nfs and save directly into the above format

+### Known issues

+Sometimes upon running the pipeline for the first time, the run crashes, with 'file not found' exceptions on the Index.xml files.
+I have no clue why this happens, maybe its something with the specific node in the imaging queue not having the mount, but usually when I re-run without changing, it seems to run fine the 2nd time.
+I have had wierd issues like this with other NF pipelines in the past, so think its more a NF issue then anything else.

 ## 2. run_pipeline:

 This takes as input the images produced during staging and then runs the following processes.